This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Grayson Highlands State Park

-- Golden-winged Warblers nest in the high-elevation meadows
+- Capture Golden-winged Warblers nesting in lush meadows.

-- Northern Saw-whet Owls call the dense woodlands home
+- Listen for Northern Saw-whet Owls in dense woodlands.

 Tips for Capturing Stunning Bird Photos